Carl Sternheim: Art collection

 Carl Sternheim collected art.
 An early admirer of Vincent Van Gogh, in 1912 he lent several paintings from his collection to the International Art Exhibition in Cologne known as the 1912 Sonderbund.
 The Van Goghs lent by Sternheim included "Still life with coffee pot, dishes and fruit", "Street in Saintes-Maries", and "L'Arlésienne", and "Entrance to the Public Park in Arles".

 Adaptations

-Sternheim's works remain popular in Germany, but English language productions of them are rare, specially in Uk where there is a long tradition of ignoring plays not first written in English or adapting them in order to lose any Foreign cultural specificities.
+Sternheim's works remain popular in Germany, but English language productions of them are rare, especially in the UK where there is a long tradition of ignoring plays not first written in English or adapting them in order to lose any foreign cultural specificities.
 Academics have also argued that Sternheim's works are sometimes hard to sell to the market in foreign languages due to the difficulty in categorising his style as belonging to any one specific movement.